Course overview, policies

 skills, and develop pride in

-completing a challenging project. - Specific learning outcomes:
+- Specific learning outcomes:

 - Learn key elements in the development of a significant